carpentries-incubator/scrna-seq-analysis/_episodes/03-pre-processing.md

 >FIXME: Need to subset the dataset for the use only for this part of the lesson.

-in order to align the fastqs to the reference genome and count how many reads per gene per cell.
+In order to align the fastqs to the reference genome and count how many reads per gene per cell.
 We ca use `cellranger count` command.

 ```
 cellranger count --id=bcl \